ferdium/ferdium-server/README.md

 ## Configuration

-franz-server's configuration is saved inside the `.env` file.
-Besides AdonisJS's settings, ferdi-server has the following custom settings:
+franz-server's configuration is saved inside an `.env` file.
+Besides AdonisJS's settings, Ferdi-server has the following custom settings:
 - `IS_CREATION_ENABLED` (`true` or `false`, default: `true`): Whether to enable the [creation of custom recipes](#creating-and-using-custom-recipes)
 - `IS_REGISTRATION_ENABLED` (`true` or `false`, default: `true`): Whether to enable the creation of new user accounts
 - `IS_DASHBOARD_ENABLED` (`true` or `false`, default: `true`): Whether to enable the user dashboard
 - `CONNECT_WITH_FRANZ` (`true` or `false`, default: `true`): Whether to enable connections to the Franz server.
-By enabling this option, ferdi-server can:
+By enabling this option, Ferdi-server can:
   - Show the full Franz recipe library instead of only custom recipes
   - Import Franz accounts